-5.41 The nitrogen/ phosphorus load from the new urban development results from sewer overflows and from drainage that picks up nutrient sources on the urban land.
+5.42 The nitrogen/ phosphorous load from the new urban development results from sewer overflows and from drainage that picks up nutrient sources on the urban land.
 Urban development includes the built form, gardens, road verges and small areas of open space within the urban fabric.
 These nutrient sources include atmospheric deposition, pet waste, fertilisation of lawns and gardens and inputs to surface water sewers.
-The nitrogen leaching from urban land has been estimated to equate to 14.3 kg/ha/yr.
-The phosphorus leaching from urban land has been estimated to equate to 0.83 kg/ha/ yr.
+The nitrogen leaching from urban land has been estimated to equate to 14.3 kg/ha/yr7.
+The phosphorous leaching from urban land has been estimated to equate to 0.83 kg/ha/ yr8.
 These figures are proxy figures from best available data however if locally robust catchment specific data is available this can and should be used.
 Appendix 5 sets out some of the scientific research and literature in relation to these figures.